On February 28, the breakup of Antarctica's Wilkins ice shelf into the ocean, which measured 406 square kilometers, made headlines around the world.

 This alarming discovering was made by Dr. Ted Scambos from satellite images.
 Dr. Scambos is the senior research scientist at the National Snow and Ice Data Center (NSIDC) at the University of Colorado in the United States.

 Dr. Mark Serreze is also a senior research scientist at NSIDC and a Cooperative Institute for Research in Environmental Sciences (CIRES) fellow.
 He is a member of the American Geophysical Union and the American Meteorological Society.

 Dr. Serreze has published numerous reports on his findings of the Arctic's shrinking sea ice cover.

 Currently, he is evaluating the causes for the decline in Arctic sea ice.

 On today's Planet Earth: Our Loving Home, Drs.
 Scambos and Serreze, share their expertise in an interview with Supreme Master Television.

 Let's now hear from Dr. Serreze on his research in the area of glaciology, polar science and what the implications of their discoveries of Arctic sea ice melt mean in terms of climate change.

 Supreme Master TV: My first question is why the Arctic Sea ice is so important to keep the ecological balance of the earth?

-.
+Dr. Serreze: we think of the Arctic, we can think of it as the refrigerator of the Northern Hemisphere climate system.
 Now, of course, part of that refrigerator is just located far to the North so that the sun's rays don't strike as directly as they would in the Equatorial regions.
 But another big part of this is the existence of that sea ice cover itself.